 The first is that i have to upload my invoice to a website so that it can be processed and converted into the portable document format.
-This is a privacy issues and I love my privacy as you all know.
+This is a privacy issues, and I love my privacy as you all know.
 The second is that websites come and go and there is no telling if the website with the converter script will be there the next year.

-I therefor decided to try some local solutions to create pdf documents without having to purchase Adobe Acrobat.
+I therefore decided to try some local solutions to create pdf documents without having to purchase Adobe Acrobat.
 WinPDF Writer is such a solution.
 It creates a virtual printer that creates pdf documents out of any text document that you create in Windows applications.

 It’s working flawlessly with Microsoft Office and I suppose it would work with other applications as well.
 I just have to select the virtual printer to create the pdf document.